 - Aiming at authorities to try to inflict eye or skin injuries.
 Powerful handheld lasers may cause eye injuries at close range.
 However, serious or permanent injuries do not generally occur for reasons discussed elsewhere on this page.
 (Be wary of any official accounts of eye injuries.
 They may not be accurate unless the patient has been assessed by an expert with experience in laser eye injuries.)
 As for skin injuries, usually handheld lasers are not powerful enough to injure uncooperative persons' bare skin at any reasonable distance.
 Also, the person will feel the heat build up and should be able to move or turn away before any significant burn occurs.

-Defending against laser attacks
+How to defend against laser attacks

 - Persons directly illuminated by laser beams can blink, look down or look away.
 This reduces the amount of time the laser is in the eye and thus reduces any heat buildup.
 (Injuries from visible laser light are possible when the eye's lens focuses the light onto the retina.
 Whether an actual injury occurs depends on the power of the laser and the length of time it is in any one place on the retina.
 Also, by looking away, if there is an injury it would not be in the center of the visual field which is most important for good vision.)

 - Laser glare protection eyewear may be used by pilots or others facing constant laser harassment, who need to protect a full visual field (not just a strip).
 Some police air services and demonstration officers have been issued such anti-laser glasses.
 For example, Laser Optical Engineering Ltd. makes anti-dazzle glasses for police use.
 Pricing is £50 (USD $64) each in low quantities (<50).
 A July 10 2020 sole-source contract saw the Federal Protection Service buying Stingerhawk FT-2 Laser Protective Eyewear from Revision Military.
 The contract's expected cost was $125 for each pair, in quantity of 1,000 pairs.
 Additional companies that make anti-laser glasses are listed on this page which is about pilot eyewear; these companies also make eyewear for protection at protests.

 - Laser-wielding demonstrators generally can be easily identified.
 The visible laser beam points right back to the person holding it.
 Police can counter in real-time (arrest) or can use photos/video to later try to apprehend laser attackers.